Rice-Bikes/ricebikesapp/src/features/OpsDashboard/OPS_DASHBOARD_PROPOSAL.md

 Goal
 - Provide an operations dashboard for the ordering manager to plan, batch, submit, and track orders.
 - Surface order requests ("whiteboard" entries), low-stock items, upcoming/previous orders, and per-supplier batching suggestions.
-- Let managers view and edit order meta (order date, supplier, ordered_by, ETA) via `OrderModal`.
+- Let managers view and edit order meta (order date, supplier, ordered_by, ETA, received_date) via `OrderModal`.
 - Let managers see item details and reorder suggestions leveraging logic from `ItemPage`.
 - Allow toggling of "waiting on parts" and quick conversion of order-requests into orders / order lines.
+- Track inventory turnover and staleness by recording `received_date` and item quantities per order.

 High-level UX / Layout (desktop-first)
 - Top bar / Controls